-- Ensured risk is a standing item on each board agenda in order to identify, agree, document and assess our key strategic risks and their mitigations. - Agreed link roles for individual Trustees including safeguarding, finance and health & safety, with key monitoring responsibilities. - Undertaken school visits, attended INSET and attended local governing body meetings. - Monitored, reviewed and challenged all aspects of the Trust's performance and operations - Reviewed and discussed sources of current evidence about the Trust schools including written reports from external experts.
-In 2019-20 these reviews included: - o performance data, monitored via our trust "dashboard" report - o a two-day in-depth review of each school, led by a current Ofsted inspector - o a mid-year and end of year review of each school, led by a current Ofsted inspector - o a one-day safeguarding review of each school, let by an objective external consultant - o internal and external audit reports on each school.
+- Established a new Risk and Audit Committee in order to strengthen the board's ability to identify, agree, document and assess our key strategic risks and their mitigations. - Continued to embed link roles for individual trustees including safeguarding, finance, and health & safety, with key monitoring responsibilities; plus new link roles for data protection and SEND/inclusion - Monitored, reviewed and challenged all aspects of the Trust's performance and operations - Reviewed and discussed sources of current evidence about the Trust schools including written reports from external experts.
+In 2020 21 these reviews included: - in depth reviews led by a current Ofsted inspector - joint reviews between headteachers and the CEO - internal and external audit report - Held a number of additional, extra ordinary governance meetings during closure/lockdown periods - Worked with trust leadership to ensure agile development of new policies, procedures and guidance where necessary in order to manage the challenges of the covid 19 pandemic.